Milo175/Data-Analytics-Portfolio/README.md

 - Break it down by crime type (e.g., assaults at night vs. thefts in the morning).

-There is a **suspicious spike at 12:00** in nearly all crimes.
-This may indicate default administrative inputs when the actual time is unknown and should be investigated further.

 **General Trend:**
 - Early morning rise starts around **5:00–7:00**, peaks from **16:00 to 21:00**, and tapers off overnight.